avechuch0/telegram-hitbackscammer/README.md

 ### 2. Ok but, is my identity would be pwned, or found by the scammer/phisher?

-Nope, the attackers won't have any information about it, despite we are doing something to the attacker's chat/channel, remember we are using their own bot and on the other hand, the communication takes places against Telegram using the API.
+Nope, the attackers won't have any information about you, despite we are doing something to the attacker's chat/channel, remember we are using their own bot and on the other hand, the communication takes places against Telegram using the API.

 ### 3. Can I use each script separately?